 In April 2013, the CEAA undertook an internal reorganization, by structuring itself into three research groups devoted to Architectural Studies, the Film Studies and Art and Critical Studies.
 More recently, in 2018, one common research line was created: Common Place.

-Since 2016, CEAA has been hosting its first project developed by an international consortium, MODSCAPES - Modernist Reinvention of the Rural Landscape (HERA 15.097)
+Since 2016 to 2019, CEAA did hoste its first project developed by an international consortium, MODSCAPES - Modernist Reinvention of the Rural Landscape (HERA 15.097).